I analyzed several recipes for chocolate cake, vegan or otherwise, to create a recipe that’s:

 For The Whipped Chocolate Frosting

 - Melt the coconut oil in the microwave for 1 minute, then stir in any leftover solid chunks.
-Chill in the freezer for 20 minutes, then set on counter until solidified.
+Chill in the freezer for 15-20 minutes until partially solidified.

 - Add coconut oil to a mixing bowl and beat with a hand mixer until smooth & creamy.
 Add in the vanilla extract and mix until completely combined.